CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```PKILL_3``` Heavy painkiller.
 - ```PKILL_4``` "You shoot up."
 - ```PKILL_L``` Slow-release painkiller.
+- ```RAW``` Reduces kcal by 25%, until cooked (that is, used in a recipe that requires a heat source).
+Should be added to *all* uncooked food, unless that food derives more than 50% of its calories from sugars (i.e. many fruits, some veggies) or fats (i.e. butchered fat, coconut).
+TODO: Make a unit test for these criteria after fat/protein/carbs are added.
 - ```SMOKABLE``` Accepted by smoking rack.
 - ```SMOKED``` Not accepted by smoking rack (product of smoking).
 - ```USE_EAT_VERB``` "You drink your %s." or "You eat your %s."